DSML-Scooby/Covid-Radiography-Classification/README.md

 ## Configurations

-1. tf_gqu.txt contains the requirements needed to set RTX3080 on win64 platform as the gpu for Tensorflow.
+1. tf_gpu.txt contains the requirements needed to set RTX3080 on win64 platform as the gpu for Tensorflow.
 Installation should be done with Conda